PAISHackathon/ChefAssistant/README.md

 A Google Home app that can assist you while cooking!

 # Get Started
-Start by saying `Ok Google, let me talk to RakuChef.`
+Start by saying `OK Google, let me talk to RakuChef.`